Drive sales on autopilot with ecommerce-focused features

 Your email tool should have segments for engaged and disengaged contacts, segments based on store activity, and segments for inactive contacts.
 Omnisend and Klaviyo offer these.

-Deliverability involves active reputation management, not just sending emails.
-Constant Contact maintains ISP feedback loops and removes problematic addresses before they hurt your sender score.
-Brevo displays deliverability metrics so you can spot issues early.
+Deliverability is about active reputation management, not just sending emails.
+Constant Contact has feedback loops with ISPs and removes bad addresses to prevent impacting your sender reputation.
+Brevo also shows deliverability stats to help you catch any problems.

-4. Ease of use — drag-and-drop and templates
+4. Ease of use — drag-and-drop builders and templates

 Email builders show their true nature in five minutes.
-HubSpot works like stacking blocks — add sections, move elements, and preview instantly.
-If you’re googling “how to add an image” during the demo, skip that plugin.
+HubSpot is like using blocks: you add blocks, you move blocks, you can preview blocks, and it’s instant.
+If you’re googling “how do I add an image” during the demo, don’t use that plugin.

 5. Testing and analytics